stangatimu/safaricom-daraja-api-stk-push-python/README.md

 Got to [Creating sandbox apps](https://developer.safaricom.co.ke/user/me/apps).

 Creating an app involves setting an app name and choosing the API products for which you will want to use.
 API products are a business package of the available APIs and the rules for access built around them.
-For this case make sure to use Lipa na Mpesa onlie.
+For this case make sure to use Lipa na Mpesa online.

 #### Consumer key and consumer secret